Danktuary/discord.js-Bot-But-PHP/README.md

 ### Some of those functions don't work the exact same as they are in PHP!

 Trust me, I (probably) know.
 Some are either missing additional parameters, simply can't work the same because of some stupid JavaScript limitation, or some other miscellaneous reason.
-I tried my best, okay?! :(
+I tried my best, okay?! :'(

 ### A few of those doc blocks don't look very accurate, or they're a bit inconsistent.
 Why?

 You can probably blame the PHP docs for some of those.
 As everyone knows, PHP isn't the most consistent thing in the world.
-But for inaccurate function/param/return value descriptions, you can possibly
+But for inaccurate function/param/return value descriptions, you can probably blame me.
+I myself probably won't be doing much about it, though.

-### Did you put spend time and effort into this, all for a joke?
+### Did you really spend time and effort into this, all for a joke?

 Yes, yes I did.
 This is a good measurement of how far I'll go for a joke.

 Did I spend too much time on this?
 Yes.
-Was it worth risking losing
+Could I have spent this time being productive and doing the things I should've been working on insteand?
+Most definitely.
+Do I regret it at all?
+Nope!

 ### How do I contribute to this ridiculous project?

 Are you drunk?
-Not even _I_ want to contribute.
+Not even ***I*** want to contribute.

 ...
 But if you really want to, feel free to create a pull request - even if it's just for shits 'n giggles.
 As long as it looks like real PHP, anything goes.